brad/smart-ac-backend/docs/admin/index.md

 # Devices

 The "Devices" section of the admin interface allows admins to view/update/create/delete device records as well as their sensor logs, status updates, and auth tokens.
 Select "Devices" to view a list of all devices.
+You can search for devices by serial number on this page, as well as filter to show devices that are alerting.
+Devices that are alerting satisfy one of the following criteria:

+  - The latest carbon monoxide reading is > 9 PPM
+  - The device's latest health status is one of
+    - "needs_service", "needs_new_filter" or "gas_leak."